BY Team Veera

 While the two morning-after pills can be extremely potent, but they won’t assure you of preventing pregnancy with a 1-2% failure rate.
 It’s highly dependent on when you take the pill in your cycle.
 If you don’t get your period within 3 weeks of taking emergency contraception, be sure to take a pregnancy test.

-The Most Effective Emergency Contraception is the Copper IUD
+The Most Effective Emergency Birth Control is the Copper IUD

 Bet you didn’t know this one!
 The copper IUD, or IUCD can be used as emergency contraception when placed within 5 days of unprotected sex.
 It is more effective at preventing pregnancy than the emergency contraceptive pills with a pregnancy rate of 0.1%.
 Once it gets placed, it’s then ready to go for the long haul – you don’t have to have another pregnancy scare because it’s good for 5 years, some for 10 years!
 You can get it removed when you’re ready to get pregnancy, and your fertility goes back to normal.